quanted/pram_app/docs/qapp.rst

 active ingredients.
 The result of this process is that there are a large number of models to be run for many chemicals with many possible adverse outcomes that must be summarized and reported.
 The current system of distributed models and databases result in inefficiencies when conducting assessment and prevents transparency regarding the evaluation process for regulatory risk evaluation.
+This project is addressing this limitation be refactoring the existing EPA pesticide registration models and data as a scalable web application.

 Goals and objectives of this project that will address this problem
 ---------------------------------------------------------------------
-The objective of this effort is to implement appropriate technologies and update the source code base for the übertool, a web application system that executes algorithms for pesticide registration and endangered species effects assessments, so that it can be deployed in scalable computational environments that provide front end access to cloud-executed models and database backbone capabilities for querying and storing parameter inputs/outputs.
+The overall objective of this effort is to implement appropriate technologies and update the source code base for the übertool, a web application system that executes algorithms for pesticide registration and endangered species effects assessments.
+This effort allows it to be deployed in scalable computational environments that provide front end access to cloud-executed models and database backbone capabilities for querying and storing parameter inputs/outputs.
 This system is to be deployed internally within the EPA for government users and externally on a public-facing server for use by the public, academia, and the regulated community.
 The intent of this implementation is to accomplish EPA goals